schollz/norns.online/README.md

 <details><summary><strong>how does audio streaming work?</strong></summary>
-a pre-compiled <a href="https://github.com/kmatheussen/jack_capture"><code>jack_capture</code></a> periodically captures the norns output into 4-second files into the <code>/dev/shm</code> temp directory. these are converted to ogg-format are read and sent via websockets to the browser. the norns then deletes old files so excess memory is not used. expect a lag of at least 4 seconds. when in a room, audio from other norns is piped into your norns via <code>mpv</code>. the incoming audio from other norns is added at the very end of the signal chain so (currently) it cannot be used as input to norns engines.
+a pre-compiled <a href="https://github.com/kmatheussen/jack_capture"><code>jack_capture</code></a> periodically captures the norns output into 2-second flac files into a <code>/dev/shm</code> temp directory. each new flac packet is immediately sent out via websockets and then deleted. because of buffering, expect a lag of at least 4 seconds. when in a room, audio from other norns is piped into your norns via <code>mpv</code>. the incoming audio from other norns is added at the very end of the signal chain so (currently) it cannot be used as input to norns engines.
 </details>

 <details><summary><strong>is this secure?</strong></summary>